tgdwyer/tgdwyer.github.io/_chapters/higherorderfunctions.md

 const K = x=> y=> x
 ```

 So it is a function that ignores its second argument and returns its first argument directly.
 Note the similarity to the `head` function of our [cons list](/functionaljavascript#computation-with-pure-functions).
-In fact, we can derive curried version so both the `head` and `rest` functions used earlier from K and I combinators:
+In fact, we can derive curried versions of both the `head` and `rest` functions used earlier from `K` and `I` combinators (renaming `rest` to `tail`; see below):

 ```javascript
 const